 Michael Paulson – the new york times

-Playwright David Henry Hwang
+Playwright David Henry HwanG

 David Henry Hwang’s stage works include the plays M. Butterfly, Yellow Face (revived on Broadway in 2024), Chinglish, The Dance and the Railroad, and FOB, as well as the musicals Aida, Soft Power, Flower Drum Song, and Disney’s Tarzan.
 Called America’s most produced living opera librettist, he has written thirteen libretti.
 Ainadamar with music by Osvaldo Golijov recently made its Metropolitan Opera premiere.
 Hwang was a Writer/Consulting Producer for the Golden Globe-winning television series The Affair and is currently creating and show running a new TV series, Billion Dollar Whale.
 A professor at Columbia University, he serves on the boards of the American Theatre Wing, Dramatists Guild, DGF, and the Entertainment Community Fund.
 Hwang is a Tony Award® winner and three-time nominee, a Grammy Award winner and two-time nominee, a three-time Obie Award winner, and a three-time Finalist for the Pulitzer Prize in Drama.